 Intro Package (3 sessions)

 Each session is 90-120 minutes and can be in person, by phone, or by video.
-The amount of time between each session ranges from 2-6 weeks.
+The average amount of time between each session is about 4 weeks.

 1: Scratching the surface